-For both Windows and Linux servers, the password change for the service account that's used to make the connection to Keyfactor Command follows this process:
+For both Windows and Linux servers, the password change for the service account that's used to make the connection to Keyfactor Command when Basic authentication is used follows this process:

 - 1. Change the password for the service account in Active Directory. - 2.
 On the Windows or Linux server, open a command window.
-For Windows, this should be a PowerShell window open using the "Run as Administrator" option.
+For Windows, this should be a Power-Shell window open using the "Run as Administrator" option.
 Change to the directory in which the orchestrator is installed and locate the change_secrets script.
 By default, this is:

+'''

 Windows: C:\Program Files\Keyfactor\Keyfactor Orchestrator\change_secrets.ps1 Linux: /opt/keyfactor/orchestrator/change secrets.sh

+'''